olsonben/cancer-not-cancer/client/README.md

 ## <a name='usage-pathapp'></a>Pathapp

 For grading hot-or-nots.
 At the top of the page is the image to grade.
 Under the image is a text field for the pathologist to optionally leave a comment on that grading.
-Under the comment field is three buttons to grade the image as simply cancer, not cancer, or possibly cancer (labeled "Yes Cancer", "No Cancer", and "Maybe Cancer" respectfully).
-The grading will go through to the api and be recorded upon grading the image (pressing a button) and a new image will be selected and displayed to repeat the process again.
+Under the comment field is a button for the comment box and three buttons to grade the image as simply cancer, not cancer, or possibly cancer (labeled "Yes Cancer", "No Cancer", and "Maybe Cancer" respectfully).
+You can also swipe right-to-left (No Cancer) or left-to-right (Yes Cancer) to grade an image (swiping bottom-to-top will bring up the comment box) The grading will go through to the api and be recorded upon grading the image (pressing a button) and a new image will be selected and displayed to repeat the process again.